maazmmd/NodeMail/README.md

 │   └── lib(Folder) - User need not know about this file
 └

-#### If folder is not extracted in D:\ drive then path should be changed in Node Program and again new jar File should be exported using IDE (Eclipse or IntelliJ).
+#### If folder is not extracted in D:\ drive then path should be changed in Node Program
 #### Bat file cannot be run in Mac and Unix OS.
 #### If Mac and Unix is being used then u should run from Terminal